natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Super%20Etendard.md

 * Lots of flares
 * Easy to flare missiles due to lack of afterburner
 * Forgivable airframe.
-It can be thrown into a lot of situations and still come out on top even against more manoeuvrable targets
+It can be thrown into a lot of situations and still come out on top even against more manoeuvrable targets.
+* Access to the famous Magic 1 missiles.
-* Can use countermeasures, AAMs, and AGMs at the same time.
+* Can use countermeasures, AAMs, and guided bombs at the same time.
-* Modern Avionics.
-Full Digital RWR, and gets access to modern HUD in the cockpit, helping players hit their target WAY easier in first person.
+* Access to ATLIS II targeting pod.
+* Modern Avionics
+** Fully digital RWR with IFF, target name, and launch detection.
+** Gets access to a modern HUD that makes targeting in first person view a lot easier *Can reach supersonic speeds in a dive and at medium and above altitudes.

 '''Cons:'''

-* Lack of afterburner, making it a trans-sonic plane at most.
+* Lack of afterburner, making it a transonic plane in most situations.
 * Slightly unstable airframe due to flight model, making it wobbly in certain manoeuvres.

 == History ==